Unity11991/Xenonstack_module3/README.md

 # Xenonstack_module3

-Internctl server for Xenonstack
-For Exucuting this
+direction for use
-download this file and move inside the /usr/bin directory and make this file as an excutable file using chmod +x internctl so that it can be global accessibile
+download this file and move inside the /usr/bin directory and make this file as an excutable file by using ##(chmod +x internctl) command so that it can be global accessibile